YottaDB/YDBDoc/ProgGuide/commands.rst

 The default is VIEW "LINK":"NORECURSIVE".

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-"[NO]LOGN[ONTP][=intexpr]"
+"[NO]LOGN[ONTP][:intexpr]"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Allows a process to dynamically change the logging of NONTPRESTART messages to the operator log established at process startup by the environment variables ydb_nontprestart_log_delta and ydb_nontprestart_log_first.

 VIEW "NOLOGNONTP" turns off the logging of NONTPRESTART messages to the operator log.

-VIEW "LOGNONTP"[=intexpr] turns on logging of NONTPRESTART messages to the operator log.
+VIEW "LOGNONTP"[:intexpr] turns on logging of NONTPRESTART messages to the operator log.
 If no intexpr is specified, YottaDB uses the value of environment variable ydb_nontprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
 A negative value of intexpr turns off the logging of NONTPRESTART messages.

-Note that it is not possible to perform the operations of ydb_nontprestart_log_first with VIEW "LOGNONTP"[=intexpr].
+Note that it is not possible to perform the operations of ydb_nontprestart_log_first with VIEW "LOGNONTP"[:intexpr].

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-"[NO]LOGT[PRESTART][=intexpr]"
+"[NO]LOGT[PRESTART][:intexpr]"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Allows a process to dynamically change the logging of TPRESTART messages to the operator log established at process startup by the environment variables ydb_tprestart_log_delta and ydb_tprestart_log_first.